In Vuetify, the

 v-app component.
 This component is required for ensuring proper cross-browser compatibility.
 It can exist anywhere inside the body, but must be the parent of ALL Vuetify components.

 Default application markup

 This is an example of the default application markup for Vuetify.
 You can place your layout elements anywhere, as long as you apply the app property.
-The key component in all of this is the
+The key component in all of this is

 When using vue-router it is recommended that you place your views inside

 Applying the app prop automatically applies position: fixed to the layout element.
-If your application calls for an absolute element, you can overwrite this functionality using the absolute prop.
+If your application calls for an absolute element, you can overwrite this functionality by using the absolute prop.